 Head Start Early Childhood Mental Health Consultation

-ZERO to THREE defines infant and early childhood mental health as the developing capacity of the child from birth to 5 years of age to form close relationships, manage and express emotions, explore the environment, and learn.
-Early childhood mental health is sometimes referred to as social emotional health.
-Children begin to develop social and emotional competencies early in life.
+ZERO to THREE defines infant and early childhood mental health (also known as social emotional health) as the developing capacity of the child from birth to five years of age to form close relationships, manage and express emotions, explore their environment, and learn.
+Parents and caregivers play a critical role in building children’s social emotional skills.
+When children and caregivers build these skills together early on, children are set up for success as they continue to grow and develop.

 Meet the ECMHC Team